intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 ## A Reduction Tree Component

-A reduction is an efficient arrangement of computation of associative operations (like sum or max) to compute a single result from an array of inputs.
+A parallel reduction is an efficient arrangement of computation of associative operations (like sum or max) to compute a single result from an array of inputs.

 Reductions are common in both software and hardware and improve the latency of computation logarithmically by arranging a tree of